 The Writhing Blade.
 Melee Weapon Attack: +11 to hit, reach 5 ft., one target.
 Hit: 5 (1d4 + 3) piercing damage.
 The weapon attaches and bored into its target doing 1d4 + 3 necrotic damage at the start of Psathyrella turn.
 It cannot be removed unless Psathyrella will it or she or the target is dead.

 Claws.
 Melee Weapon Attack: +11 to hit, reach 5 ft., one target.
 Hit: 9 (1d8 + 5) slashing damage plus 4 (1d8) poison damage.
 Psathyrella may also grapple the target (escape DC 19).
-Until this grapple ends, the target is restrained and takes 15 (3d6 + 5) bludgeoning damage at the start of each of its turns, and Psathyrella looses her Multiattack and Claw action.
+Until this grapple ends, the target is restrained and takes 15 (3d6 + 5) bludgeoning damage at the start of each of its turns, and Psathyrella loses her Multiattack and Claw action.
+On a successful attack, she may also remove the petrified condition from the target if she wishes.

 - Move.
 Psathyrella moves up to her speed without provoking opportunity attacks.